[ Printer Friendly Version ] [ Report Abuse ]

 ‘Hermione, are you ok?’
-Harry asked, coming towards me, his eyes filled with concern.
+Harry asked, coming towards me, his green eyes filled with deep concern.

 ‘Em… I… well, em…’ I stuttered, unable to form a coherent sentence.
 No I wasn’t fine.
 I was so confused and I was freaking out.
 Malfoy had nearly kissed me.
 Malfoy!